Why you can trust The Zebra

 |Montgomery Average (annual)||Alabama Average||National Average|

-The company-by-company differences in car insurance rates can be substantial, so it's important to compare quotes thoroughly and choose your insurer carefully.
+The company-by-company differences in car insurance rates can be substantial, so it's important to compare quotes thoroughly and choose your auto insurer carefully.
 For a typical driver, USAA offers Montgomery's cheapest rates.
 See below the best companies for cheap auto insurance in Montgomery — but don't forget to get personalized car insurance quotes to match your driving profile.

 Montgomery drivers in their 50s enjoy relatively affordable auto insurance rates, paying just $1,332 per year, on average.
 Those in their 60s don't pay much more ($1,357).